raphaelsty/cherche/docs/retrieve/retrieve.md

 # Retrieve

 Retrievers are models that can filter all documents from a query very quickly.
 They speed up the neural search pipeline by filtering out the majority of documents that are not relevant.
 Rankers that are slower will then be able to pull up the most relevant documents based on semantic similarity.
+The retrievers `retrieve.Elastic` and `retrieve.encoder` are the only retrievers in Search that are compatible with large corpora.
+The other retrievers are adapted to small or medium size corpora.

 ## Retrievers